 Can you get a loan with a bad credit score?

-First things first, it’s important to remember that your credit score can differ between the different Credit Reference Agencies (CRAs) and so there is no definite ‘bad’ credit score.
+First things first, it’s important to remember that your credit score can differ between the different Credit Reference Agencies (CRAs) and so there's no definite ‘bad’ credit score.
 However, if you do find your score isn’t what it should be, you can still obtain a loan.
 Just like loans for people with no credit score, loans for people with lower credit scores do exist.
 In fact, some companies actually specialise in them.
 Below, we’ve outlined the three main types of loans for people with bad credit.
-It’s worth noting that each of these loan types is likely to come with a lower borrowing limit and higher APR (interest) than standard loans.
+It’s worth noting that each of these loan types is likely to come with a lower borrowing limit and higher APR (interest rate) than standard loans.

-This is the most common of loan for those with a bad credit score or history.
+This is the most common loan for those with a bad credit score or history.
 With a secured loan, the borrower will offer something valuable - as a deposit against the loan.
 This is usually their home or a car and is known as collateral.
 If the borrower fails to repay their loan, the lender takes the deposit or collateral as payment instead.

 If your credit history is particularly bad, you might be eligible for a guarantor loan.
 Here, a close friend or family member guarantees to repay your loan if you can’t.
 These loans are seen as high-risk by lenders, so they come with a high APR to compensate.

-are for people with bad credit, but they typically come with a higher APR than other loans because the lender doesn’t have any security.
+Personal loans are for people with bad credit, but they typically come with a higher APR than other loans because the lender doesn’t have any security.
 These loans will have lower borrowing limits too, for the same reason.
 Over time, these loans tend to be more expensive than other types of loans for bad credit history.

 How to get a loan with a bad credit history